Close Menu

 • Reduced range of motion in the joint.

 When joints, such as the hips, ankle, or knees are affected it causes problems with walking.
-If you have had a hip replacement, then learn more about hip replacement and benefits here.
-Find out more about knee replacement and SSD benefits.
+If you have had a hip replacement, then learn more about hip replacement and SSD benefits.
+Also, find out information about knee replacement and SSD benefits.
 Additionally, hand inflammation causes pain with fine and gross movements, such as turning a handle or picking up change.
 All of these symptoms can impact your ability to work.

 arthritis of knee and hands